devonfw-forge/devon4flutter-non-bloc-arch/pages/300-Testing.md

 *Code Snippet XXX: Equality in Flutter*

 This can be an easy thing to trip over during testing, especially when comparing States emitted by BLoCs.
 Luckily, Felix Angelov released the *Equatable* package in 2019 [\[14\]](https://pub.dev/packages/equatable#-example-tab-).
 It’s an easy way to overwrite how class equality is handled.
 If we make a class extend the *Equatable* class, we can set the properties it is compared by.
+We do this by overwriting it’s *props* attribute.
 This is used in Wisgen to make the States of the wisdom BLoC compare based on the wisdom the carry:

 ``` dart
 ///The Wisdom BLoC has 2 States: Loaded and Error